Howe Sound Biosphere Roundtable

 Roundtable Role and Commitment

-The Roundtable will advise and support the development and implementation of our Nchu'ú7mut/Unity Plan strategic objectives and the projects that support those objectives by prioritizing initiatives, strategizing solutions to major issues the biosphere region faces, advancing collaborations between sectors, and more.
+The Roundtable advises and supports the development and implementation of our Nchu'ú7mut/Unity Plan goals and strategic objectives by prioritizing initiatives, strategizing solutions to major issues the biosphere region faces, advancing collaborations between sectors, and more.

-• Be comprised of approximately 30 people with local knowledge and experience in the following sectors: First Nations, government, non-government organizations, various economic sectors, civil society groups, social sectors, and academia.
+• Comprised of approximately 30 people with local knowledge and experience in the following sectors: First Nations, government, non-government organizations, various economic sectors, civil society groups, youth, social sectors, and academia.

-• Meet for a full day in person twice a year at different locations in the region.
+• Meets for a full day in person twice a year at different locations in the region.

-We are inviting members of the Sḵwx̱wu7mesh Úxwumixw and persons who have experience and knowledge of the forest sector, conservation areas, Provincial government planning or fisheries and oceans management who are looking to meaningfully contribute to ensuring sustainability and ecosystem protection in the Átl'ḵa7tsem / Howe Sound region.
+We are still seeking members of the Tsleil-Waututh Nation, Sḵwx̱wu7mesh Úxwumixw and persons with experience and knowledge of the forest sector, conservation areas, Provincial government planning, or fisheries and oceans management who are looking to meaningfully contribute to ensuring sustainability and ecosystem protection in the Átl'ḵa7tsem / Howe Sound region.

 • Knowledgeable, experienced, aware and engaged in issues affecting one or more sectors listed (see below).